Friends and Family

-(or, how to talk to your family
+(or, how to talk with your family

 Listening is powerful.
 It doesn’t mean you agree.
 Just giving someone your full attention is a valuable gift.
 People rarely change their beliefs in a conversation; but people often expand understanding through conversation.
 Focus on learning and sharing rather than debating or convincing.
 To do so you can:

 Ask thoughtful questions, inspired by whatever honest curiosity you feel

 Share personal stories and experiences, not data points